JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Fallen City Campaign/Sessions/Session 20 - Revenge of Grumpy.md

 We setup in the the hall to rest for the night and find a corner to safely bed down in.

 **Remember to Fabricate at the beginning of next session**

+1hr Study of study - 13/30 for hammer properties
+Fabricated Mithral Sword